-Planning ahead is never easy to think about, but it is something everyone should.
-By planning future donations to give to Fuzzy Friends Rescue you can put your mind at ease.
-You can save your family from having to deal with legal issues and you can even benefit today for giving tomorrow.
-You can also rest easy knowing that your money is going to an amazing cause.
-Please read over the ways you can plan ahead below and help to save lives in the future.
+Planning ahead is never easy, but it is something everyone should make a habit.
+By planning future donations to give to Fuzzy Friends Rescue, you put your mind at ease.
+It can save your family from having to deal with legal issues, and you can even benefit today for giving tomorrow.
+Rest easy knowing that your money is going to an amazing cause.
+Please read the ways you can plan ahead below, and help to save lives in the future.

-Surveys show that only 4 out of 10 Americans across all age groups have current wills, concluding that this is a subject most people avoid.
+Surveys show that only 4 out of 10 Americans across all age groups have wills, suggesting it’s a subject people avoid.
 If a will is one of the most important documents you can own, why do so many people live without them?
 Perhaps they think that by postponing death planning, they can postpone the inevitable?
-Or maybe they simply don’t want to take the time or money (a relatively small amount) required to create an up-to-date will.
+Perhaps they simply don’t want to take the time or money (a relatively small amount) required to create an up-to-date will.
 Without one, the state will determine your property distribution.

-We suggest that it is time to think differently about a will.
+We suggest it is time to think differently about a will.
 Think of planning a will as planning to improve and stabilize the financial security of yourself and your family.
 By thinking in this way, you will be putting present goals first.
-You may have heard that if you die without a will, the state will take all of your property.
-While this is not usually true, it is fact that the state in which you live at the time of death is going to step in and determine exactly how your property is distributed—unless you have prepared a will.
+You may have heard that if you die without a will, the state can take all of your property.
+While this is not true, it is fact that the state in which you live at the time of death will step in to determine exactly how your property is distributed—unless you have prepared a will.

 Without a will, your wishes and good intentions are meaningless.
 Your estate will be divided using a predetermined formula that won’t take into account special needs or circumstances.

 In most states, your assets will go to immediate family—a portion to a surviving spouse and a portion to any children you may have.
 If you have no immediate family, they will be divided among other relatives.
 State laws do not provide for close friends, employees or other loved ones, such as your spouse’s family members.